hzeller/gcode-multi-shell-extrude/README.md

 hilbert example from the `sample/` directory.
 The shells should be 1.2mm apart.
 We want them alternating in color, so we do to prints with different colors with each 2.4mm apart.
-For that, we give both the shell increment value `-R 2.4`, but with different start values with the `-i` option.
+For that, we give both the shell increment value `--offset 2.4`, but with different start values with the `--start-offset` option.
-The blue print starts with `-i 0`, so no initial offset.
-The orange print starts with `-i -1.2` (yes you can give negative values, then a polygon is constructed that fits on the _inside_).
+The blue print starts with `--start-offset=0`, so no initial offset.
+The orange print starts with `--start-offset=-1.2` (yes you can give negative values, then a polygon is constructed that fits on the _inside_).

 Now orange prints the offsets [ -1.2mm, 1.2mm, 3.6mm ], while blue
 prints [ 0mm, 2.4mm, 4.8mm ].